I came face to face with a wolverine in a zoo recently. The exhibit was icy, and I wondered how these animals survived these temperatures.

 Wolverines target animals that are relatively easy to hunt.
-These can include animals caught in traps, newborn mammals, and deer which are weakened by winter or immobilized by heavy snow.
+These include animals caught in traps, newborn mammals, and deer weakened by winter or immobilized by heavy snow.

 Are Wolverines Classed As Threatened?

-The plight of wolverines has led to the U.S fish and wildlife service coming up with a proposal to protect wolverine using the Endangered Species Act.
+The plight of wolverines has led to the U.S fish and wildlife service coming up with a proposal to protect wolverines using the Endangered Species Act.

 The proposal is due to the loss of the wolverine’s habitat in the northern Rocky Mountains.
 The damage to the environment has been linked to climate change.